-- The nearest caliche pit is located approximately 3 miles south - The pit lies within the potash main district, but active subsurface mining is more than 1 mile north.
+- The nearest caliche pit is located approximately 2.5 miles south - The pit lies within the potash main district, but active subsurface mining is more than 1.5 miles north.

 Distance to High or Critical Karst Areas

 Figure 8 shows the location of the temporary pits with respect to current BLM Karst areas.